SPS/01 (FILOSOFIA POLITICA)

 The final essay must be written in English under the supervision of one of the course lecturers.
 The subject can be related either to the presentation the student has delivered in class or based on another topic relevant to the course.
 In either case, the essay topic must be discussed and approved by the relevant lecturer.

 The maximum length for the essay is 3,500 words.

 Attendance of lectures and seminars is compulsory for all those taking the attending-students' exam as outlined above.

 In order to qualify for the exam, students must have a 70% attendance rate.

 Students who are unable to attend classes or are unwilling to participate actively in classes that are recorded for teaching purposes (as a measure taken in the face of the pandemic), should contact the course leader.

 An important note for visiting students:

-If you are planning to leave Pavia at the end of the semester, please be sure to plan carefully ahead.
-Check the dates of the appelli di esame well in advance allowing for the time needed to complete all of the necessary steps before you leave Pavia: contacting your essay supervisor, completing the essay, handing it in, and receiving your feedback and your mark, registering the exam mark online.
+If you are planning to leave Pavia at the end of the semester, please be sure to plan ahead carefully.
+Check the dates of the "appelli di esame" (exam appointments) well in advance, allowing for the time needed to complete all of the necessary steps before you leave Pavia.
+These are: contacting your essay supervisor, completing the essay, handing it in, and receiving your feedback and your mark, registering the exam mark online.

 Obiettivi Agenda 2030 per lo sviluppo sostenibile